UT-Austin-RPL/Coopernaut/template.md

 <tbody><tr><td>
 <img src="./src/method.jpg" width="1000"></td></tr>
 <tr><td><left>
-We introduce Coopnaut, an end-to-end point-based model that uses cross-vehicle perception for vision-based cooperative driving.
+We introduce Coopernaut, an end-to-end point-based model that uses cross-vehicle perception for vision-based cooperative driving.
 Our model encodes LiDAR information into compact point-based representations that can be transmitted.
 It contains a Point encoder to extract critical information locally for sharing, a Representation Aggregator for merging multi-vehicle messages, and a Control Module to reason the joint messages.
 The message produced by the encoder has 128 keypoint coordinates and their corresponding features.
 The message is then spatially transformed into the ego frame.
 The ego vehicle merges received messages and performs max voxel pooling on the joint representation.
 Finally, the Aggregator synthesizes the joint representation from all the neighbors as well as the ego vehicle itself before sending them to the Control Module to generate control decisions.
 The numbers in parentheses specify the data dimensions as messages between vehicles via realistic wireless channels.
 </left>
 </td></tr></tbody>
 </table>